 You might be able to get a grant to improve the energy efficiency of your home under the Energy Company Obligation (ECO) scheme.
-Under the scheme, energy suppliers provide money to help people pay for energy saving measures such as new boilers, draught proofing and loft insulation.
+Under the scheme, energy suppliers provide money to help people pay for energy saving measures such as boiler repairs and replacements, renewable heating systems, and insulation.
+You can generally only get your boiler repaired or replaced if you have insulation installed under the ECO scheme at the same time.

 This money doesn't need to be paid back and you can get it from any supplier who is part of the scheme - it doesn't have to be your supplier.
-You could be eligible for help from the ECO scheme if any of the following apply: